 The Sports Car Club of America (SCCA) supports a range of autocross and rallycross events, which are timed drives around a course outlined in orange cones.
 AutoCross takes place on the pavement, while RallyCross includes dirt and gravel stages too.
 SCCA track events are on-track experiences at enjoyable speeds, but racing is not allowed.

 The National Auto Sport Association (NASA) offers a similar assortment of events for amateur drivers at tracks primarily in the western U.S.

 A performance driving school, usually operated under the name of a famous racer such as Bob Bondurant, offers opportunities to build your driving skills.
 Depending on the school and class you take, you may use your own car, or cars supplied by the school.

 If you’re interested in driving faster safely and perhaps getting involved in racing, the driving school is the best place to start.
 Driving schools are available for most sports, from drag racing to vintage sports cars to drifting.
 If you get bitten by the racing bug, schools have classes that lead to earning competition licenses necessary to compete in races.

 A number of organizations offer full-fledged racing opportunities for most types of cars.
-The Sports Car Club of America’s programs include a variety of classes from race-prepped vintage Mini Coopers to a developmental open-wheel class leading to Formula 1.
-So do Porsche, BMW and Miata clubs among others.
+The Sports Car Club of America’s programs includes a variety of classes from race-prepped vintage Mini Coopers to a developmental open-wheel class-leading to Formula 1.
+So do Porsche, BMW, and Miata clubs among others.
 You’ll have to work your way through approved driving courses and gain car handling and competition experience before organizations will let you race.

 Closed track days are also available for those looking for a more game-like experience.
 For a higher fee, you can do multiple laps at high speeds.
 But if you go off the track, you’re responsible for towing charges and any damage to the road or barriers you may cause.